© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Montreal Park obelisk is a scheduled monument protected by Historic England under reference 1005157.
 View the official record →

-Montreal Park obelisk is a stone monument located in Kent, England, recorded in the National Heritage List for England under entry number 1005157.
+Montreal Park obelisk is a monument located in Kent, England, listed on the National Heritage List for England under entry 1005157.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005157.

 Montreal Park obelisk is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005157.